Learning at SIS

 In Years 7 to 9, students learn through the IB Middle Years Programme (MYP) which is a challenging framework that encourages students to make practical connections between their studies and the real world.

-Years 7 and 8 are vibrant and important parts of our school as students bring energy and amazing range of skills and abilities as they establish themselves in the school community.
+The Year 7 and 8 students are vibrant and important parts of our school as students bring energy and amazing range of skills and abilities as they establish themselves in the school community.
 We have two primary feeder schools (Bradbury School and Quarry Bay School), but also have many entrants that come from other ESF, non ESF schools or are new to Hong Kong.

 We make every effort to assist in the transition process from primary to secondary school with a comprehensive liaison programme to which all students are invited.
 Through the links with primary teachers we aim for continuity and progression in learning and also self-esteem and confidence of an individual student.

 Students in Years 7 and 8 belong to Learning Family Bauhinia and are placed into a tutor group of 16-20 and through our Years 7 and 8 Learning Family.
 Information transferred from the primary schools is used to support and develop the students learning further in Year 7.
-To assist and support the students and tutor in this continuum is the Director of Learning Family Bauhinia Mrs. Andrews who oversees the academic and pastoral welfare of the cohort.
+To support the students transitioning to South Island and their new learning environment, we provide a strong transition programme in the first 2 years at SIS.

-In Years 10 and 11, all students study a common curriculum in addittion to a range of option choices.
+In Years 10 and 11, all students study a common curriculum in addition to a range of option choices.
 The allocation of time is shown below: